 On the road

 I admit, J drives 67% of the time.
 Today, I passengered.
 Thanks, J!
 Bugsy rides in her crate on the floor in the backseat area, where she’s safe and comfortable on a cushy bed with her blankies.
-Today’s drive was just under two hours, on the short side for us this trip.
+Today’s drive was just under two hours, on the short side for us on our big trip.

 Arriving in Moab